mearashadowfax/GuardianVPN/README.md

 Once the bot is running, users can interact with it by sending commands via Telegram.
 The available commands are:
 • `/about`: Get information about the bot and its features
 • `/generate_config`: Generate a new configuration file
-• `/getapp`: Get a download link for the OpenVPN app
+• `/getapp`: Get a download link for both OpenVPN and Wireguard apps
 • `/limitations`: Learn about bot's limitations
 • `/privacy`: View privacy policy
 • `/start`: Start the bot and get a welcome message
 • `/status`: Check the status of VPN server
 • `/support`: Contact us
 • `/terms`: Read our terms and conditions
-• `/tutorial`: Instructions on how to use an OpenVPN config file with the OpenVPN app
+• `/tutorial`: Instructions on how to use a VPN configuration files
 • `/whatsnew`: Latest updates and improvements

 ## Future Development
 Here are some ideas for potential future developments to this project:
-• Add support for the Wireguard VPN protocol
+• ~~Add support for the Wireguard VPN protocol~~ Done
 • Allow users to choose a specific country for their VPN connection

 ## Contributions